 It has taken a pandemic as severe as Covid-19 to jostle Sub-Saharan Africa into action to bolster its vaccine production capacity and capability, ... argues Stavros Nicolaou of Aspen, Africa's biggest drug company.
 For the first time in the region’s history, the continent is pooling its resources and aggregating volumes to mount a collective and co-ordinated response for its coronavirus vaccine needs.

 It is the story of employees who took over the company they work for.
 The story of a retreat that is not really a retreat.
 In May 2020, when the US investment fund manager Carlyle Group decided to take some distance from its main fund dedicated to Africa, the management of its assets were taken over by the team that had been running it since 2014.

 At stake was $700m in assets, a plethora of partnerships, the 10 or so companies that make up its portfolio and more than 10 years of experience on the continent.

 When KKR, another US private-equity giant, decided at the end of 2017 to abandon the continent – by selling its assets to Sun European Partners – its desires for rapid returns on investment did not coincide with the pace of its returns in Africa.
 Carlyle, on the other hand, chose another path a few years later.
 It decided to withdraw from its direct investments, while keeping one foot on the ground.

 It is doing so, in part, via its Carlyle International Energy Fund vehicle, which is partly focused on Africa.
-But above all, Carlyle is handing over the management of the Carlyle Sub-Saharan Africa Fund (CSSAF) to Alterra Capital Partners, the investment company created by its former managers to oversee its assets on Carlyle’s behalf.
+But above all, Carlyle is handing over the management of the Carlyle Sub-Saharan Africa Fund (CSSAF) to Alterra Capital Partners, the investment company created by its former managers to oversee its assets on Carlyle’s behalf, while retaining ownership.

 A smooth transition